Rip Repulski

 Eldon John "Rip" Repulski (October 4, 1928 – February 10, 1993) was an American professional baseball player, an outfielder in Major League Baseball for the St. Louis Cardinals (1953–56), Philadelphia Phillies (1957–58), Los Angeles Dodgers (1959–60) and Boston Red Sox (1960–61).
 He batted and threw right-handed, stood 6 ft tall and weighed 195 lb.
 He was born in Sauk Rapids, Minnesota.

 Playing career

 In a nine-season MLB career, Repulski posted a .269 batting average with 830 hits, 106 home runs and 416 RBI in 928 games played.
 He recorded a .976 fielding percentage playing at all three outfield positions.

 A fine defensive player at all outfield positions, Repulski became the regular center fielder for the St. Louis Cardinals in his rookie season.
-He appeared in a career-high 153 games and finished third in National League Rookie of the Year voting behind Jim Gilliam and Harvey Haddix.
+He appeared in a career-high 153 games and finished in a tie for fourth in the National League Rookie of the Year voting with Bill Bruton, behind Jim Gilliam, Harvey Haddix and Ray Jablonski.